Welcome to New York City

 Nexus of the Arts

-With its compact size and streets packed with eye candy of all sorts – architectural treasures, Old World cafes, atmospheric booksellers – NYC is a wanderer’s delight.
+With its compact size and streets packed with eye candy of all sorts – architectural glories, Old World cafes, atmospheric booksellers – NYC is a wanderer’s delight.
 Crossing continents is as easy as walking a few avenues in this jumbled city of 200-plus nationalities.
-You can lose yourself in the crowds of Chinatown amid bright Buddhist temples and steaming noodle shops, then stroll up to Nolita for enticing boutiques and coffee-tasting.
+You can lose yourself in the crowds of Chinatown amid bright Buddhist temples and steaming noodle shops, then stroll up to Nolita for enticing boutiques and coffee tasting.
 Every neighborhood offers a dramatically different version of the city, from the 100-year-old Jewish delis of the Upper West Side to the meandering cobblestone lanes of Greenwich Village.
 And the best way to experience it is to walk its streets.

 The Night Is Young

 When the sun sinks slowly beyond the Hudson and luminous skyscrapers light up the night, New York transforms into one grand stage.
 Well-known actors take to the legendary theaters of Broadway and world-class soloists, dancers and musicians perform at venues large and small across town.
 Whether high culture or low, New York embraces it all: in-your-face rock shows at Williamsburg dives, lavish opera productions at the Lincoln Center, and everything in between.
 This is a city of experimental theater, improv comedy, indie cinema, ballet, poetry, burlesque, jazz and so much more.
 If you can dream it up, it’s probably happening.